 Preventing Passing Pets

-Many people like the idea of free-range chickens.
-However, this may not mix well with urban homesteading.
-You may need to plan against passing pets – especially dogs on leashes.
+Many people like the idea of free-range chickens, however, this may not mix well with urban homesteading.
+You may need to plan against passing pets - especially dogs on leashes.
 Don’t assume that owners will stop their dogs or be able to keep them on a leash.
-You’ll need to have some fence or security in place for passing dogs.
+You’ll need to have some fence or security barrier in place for passing dogs from disturbing your chickens.

 What advice do you have?
 Did you make a mistake that you’d like to add to the list?
 Comment below and share your knowledge.